Akkermansia: Human metabolism

-Akkermansia muciniphila can reside in the human intestinal tract and is currently being studied for its effects on human metabolism and health.
+Akkermansia muciniphila can live in the human intestinal tract and is currently being studied for its effects on human metabolism and health.
 It could be of interest for the treatment of obesity and type 2 diabetes.
 Akkermansia has been shown to reverse high-fat diet-induced metabolic disorders in mice by increasing intestinal levels of endocannabinoids (e.g. 2-arachidonoylglycerol and 2-oleoylglycerol) and mucosal thickness.
 Another study showed that Akkermansia muciniphila alleviates depression-like behavior by regulating gut microbiota and metabolites in a chronic stress mouse model.